filecoin-project/FIPs/FIPS/fip-xxxx.md

 #### Exchange protocol

 Like with EC block exchange, participants follow **a simple request/response protocol to provide a contiguous sequence of finality certificates**.
 Note that the sequence of certificates is traversed backward, matching block exchange.
-A finality certificate contains the tipset and the PoF of the tipset (_Signature_).
-PoFs may vary across participants, but all PoFs must be for the same tipset at the same instance number _i_.
+A finality certificate contains the tipset and the PoF of the tipset ($Signature$).
+PoFs may vary across participants, but all PoFs must be for the same tipset at the same instance number $i$.

 ```
 type Request struct {